dojeda/poetry2conda/README.rst

 So to summarize, I am not convinced by Anaconda, buy I have colleagues or collaborators that do use it.
-I don't understand why (yes, apparently tensorflow is faster with anaconda, sigh...).
+I don't understand why (yes, apparently tensorflow is faster with anaconda, sigh# ...).
 But I have to admit that conda is not going to go anywhere.

 This leaves me in an uncomfortable situation: I want to use poetry, but I don't